pskuza/php_session/README.md

 [![Build Status](https://travis-ci.org/pskuza/php_session.svg?branch=master)](https://travis-ci.org/pskuza/php_session)

-* Uses PDO for the session database either Mysql, Postgres, Sqlite. (https://github.com/paragonie/easydb)
+* Uses PDO for the session database either Mysql, Postgres or Sqlite. (https://github.com/paragonie/easydb)
 * Caches everything in either APC, Memcache, Memcached, Xcache or Redis. (https://github.com/doctrine/cache)
 * Session locking, if you want to guarantee session data consistency (A counter that does not revert with multiple async requests).
-* Remember me future for sessions that do not expire.
+* Remember me future for sessions that will not get garbage collected.
 * 48 bytes of entropy for the session id.
+* CSRF-Token generation and checking feature.

 ## Install